-Students ineligible for federal student aid program funding may appeal by completing the SAP appeal petition.
+Students ineligible for federal student aid program funding may appeal by completing the SAP appeal petition and working with ACE to develop an academic plan that provides a calculated academic method for the student to meet the standards and graduate within an adequate time frame.
 Requests for reinstatement of eligibility must be submitted to the appropriate Bluefield College Office.
 Students may appeal their ineligibility under SAP if they were unable to maintain SAP as a direct result of hardship, injury or illness of the student, death of a relative, or other special circumstance.
+The financial aid office recommends and requests that students submit supporting documentation to accompany each appeal.
 Per federal regulations, the student must include in the appeal why he/she failed to make SAP and what has changed that will allow the student to meet SAP at the next evaluation.
+In addition, the student must supply an individualized academic plan that provides a direction to meet the established guidelines and graduate.

 Completed SAP appeal petitions will be reviewed by the Financial Aid Appeals Committee.
-Appeals should be emailed to Academic Affairs at academicaffairs@bluefield.edu
+Appeals should be directed to: